sbt/sbt-pull-request-validator/README.md

 This plugin provides pull request optimization support for GitHub validators.
 It works with both [Travis](https://travis-ci.org) and the [Jenkins Pull Request Builder plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin).
 Optimization is done by only building projects that have changed files, and the projects that depend on them.

+This was originally written by [@ktoso](https://github.com/ktoso) for Akka, and extracted into a standalone sbt plugin and generalized by HPE.

 ## Adding to your project

 You can add the plugin to your project by adding the following to `project/plugins.sbt`: